ChrisCash2020/movie-client/README.md

-# Tinder Clone (movieConnect) - ReactJs, NodeJs, MySQL, WebSockets
+# Tinder Clone (movieConnect) - ReactJs, NodeJs, MySQL, WebSockets, JWT

 ## Description:

-This project was made as a way to practice my WebSockets development.
+This project was made as a way to practice WebSockets in web development.
-It replicats the famous swipe animation that Tinder uses, and it exemplifies several small features present in the real website.
-I made a WebSocket API for my backend using Socket.io Server, which allowed a two-way communication between client apps and your backend.
+This project replicats the famous swipe animation that Tinder uses, and it exemplifies several small features present in most dating apps.
+I made a WebSocket API for my backend using a Socket.io server, which allowed two-way communication between client apps and the backend.
-The user can create a username, password, and profile, which all get saved in a JawsDB MySQL database.
-All user actions from like/dislike movies, accepting matches, chatting with matches, editing profile is collected to the database.
+The API lets users register with a username, password, and profile.
+Then saves the credentials in a JawsDB MySQL database.
+All user actions from like/dislike movies, accepting matches, chatting with matches, and profile editting is saved to the database.
 <br>
 <br>